 What if something happens and I don’t have renters insurance?

-If you aren’t required to have renters insurance and your personal property is stolen or damaged, you're responsible for paying to replace any belongings you want or need.
+If you aren’t required to have renters insurance, and your personal property is stolen or damaged, you're responsible for paying to replace any belongings you want or need.

 You'll also be paying your own expenses while spending time out of your apartment when the landlord is making extensive repairs.
 An exception to this is if your landlord is found to be negligent.

 If someone makes a legal claim against you for injury or loss caused by your accidental or negligent behavior, you may also have to pay for damages.

 Renters Insurance is a Small Price to Pay for Peace of Mind

 But if they took the time to add up even a few essential personal items – even with the deductible, it might prove beneficial to get a cheap renters insurance policy.

-Should your dog bite someone or if a party-goer falls and gets hurt at your apartment, you’ll have some protection against a financial loss.
+Should your dog bite someone or if a party-goer falls and gets hurt at your apartment, you’ll have some protection against financial loss.

-Buying renters insurance is a cheap way to protect yourself and your belongings in case something bad happens – whether it was out of your control, from an accident, or from a mistake you made.
-It is a small price to pay for much peace of mind!
+Buying renters insurance is a cheap way to protect yourself and your belongings in case something bad happens – whether it is out of your control, from an accident, or from a mistake you made.